Exterior view of the Robie House in Chicago USA

 What Are Roman Bricks?

-Bricks manufactured and used extensively in the ancient Roman Empire or more likely the modern reincarnation of this ancient style, which is still used in buildings today.
+Someone typing 'Roman bricks' into Google, could be after two different things.
+Bricks manufactured and used extensively in the ancient Roman Empire – or, more likely, the modern reincarnation of this ancient style, which is still used in buildings today.

 Either way it typically refers to a longer, thinner brick than those used in most constructions, providing a unique aesthetic.

-History Of Roman Bricks
+History of Roman bricks

 Roman bricks as we know them today do bear a resemblance to those used by the Romans.
+Indeed, early Roman bricks are some of the earliest known examples of mass-produced brick in the world.

 Developing from early sundried mud bricks, they would later be made in greater number, using kilns.
 The Romans ability to produce bricks at scale led to an increase in public building projects and a proliferation of roman brick buildings across their once vast Empire.